dmachard/go-dnscollector/doc/configuration.md

 ### Qname lowercase

 Option to convert all domain to lowercase.
-This feature is enabled by default.
+For example: `Wwww.GooGlE.com` will be equal to `www.google.com` This feature is enabled by default.

 ```yaml